JasonClair/JasonClair.Github.IO/_posts/2017-11-25-Dynamics-CRM-Setup-Cascading-DropDowns-Dependent-OptionSet.md

 ![Dynamics & SharePOint showing for Application Development](/assets/images/posts/cascading_drop_down/6_CDD_AppDev.png)

 ## Summary
 Overall, thanks to the Microsoft sample code this proves to be a relatively simple piece of functionality to add that potentially provides a lot of value to the end user.
-I’m hopeful that this will be added into the system at some point.